mzattera/v4j/docs/008/index.md

 for any model to operate some choices and simplifications in order to highlight what looks like a common pattern disregarding what seems more a "special case".
 How can we evaluate how good a model is?
 In other terms, how well does it describes Voynich terms, without indulging too much in useless details and exceptions?

-An answer to this question can come from the theory of [classifiers]().
+An answer to this question comes from the theory of [classifiers](https://en.wikipedia.org/wiki/Classifier_(machine_learning)).
 We can look at each model as a tool that given a word in Voynichese can tell whether the word is a true Voynich word or not; this is done by looking at the set of terms a model can generate and classify a term as a Voynich term if it belongs to this set.
 In this context, we can have 4 possible cases for each term T we want to classify: